Skip to main content

 Policy + Agent Key

-Evaluated together inside OWS, before any key access.
+Evaluated together by the policy gate, before any key access.
 The agent key carries the policy set — both are validated in the same call.
 A mismatch rejects the request.

 Policy rules